seakhtar/nsf-sbir/pages/press.md

 Of the 42 Phase I awards and 21 Phase II awards selected in 1977, one firm went on to discover the cystic fibrosis gene and complete the Human Genome Map, a small language-understanding firm (then MicroComputer) became Symantec, and a high-risk firm (then Relation Technology Inc.) became the data giant Ingres Corporation.

 In 1982, President Ronald Reagan signed a government-wide SBIR program into law.
-Read more about the history of the SBIR program on the [SBA’s website] (https://www.sbir.gov/birth-and-history-of-the-sbir-program).
+Read more about the history of the SBIR program on the [SBA’s website](https://www.sbir.gov/birth-and-history-of-the-sbir-program).

 ## Same program, new look